ShieldCI/docs/docs/analyzers/security/app-key.md

 - CI environments typically use test/placeholder keys for running tests
 - Real production keys should never be in the repository or CI environment
 - Prevents false failures in CI pipelines where placeholder keys are expected
-- The analyzer should run in actual deployment environments (staging, production) where real keys are configured

 **When to run this analyzer:**
 - ✅ **Local development**: Ensures developers have proper keys configured